 Accordingly, the Company completes ongoing due diligence checks of individuals that carry out Preapproval Controlled Functions (PCF's) and Controlled Function (CF's) roles.
-These checks include but are not limited to an annual certification that all CF's continue to meet the Fitness and Probity Standards.
-Re-assessments against Fit and Proper requirements are also undertaken in cases of change in role or function and risk situations.
+These checks include but are not limited to an annual certification that all PCF's and CF's continue to meet the Fitness and Probity Standards.
+Re-assessments against fit and proper requirements are also undertaken in cases of change in role or function and risk situations.